Consumer Alert: FDA Warns Osteoporosis Drug FOSAMAX ® Linked to Rare, Atypical Femur Fractures

 Patients who suffer from these atypical femur fractures typically require immediate surgery including placement of orthopedic hardware such as plates and screws.
 Given the severity of the fracture, these patients typically experience a very slow recovery process.

 Robins, Kaplan, Miller & Ciresi L.L.P. is currently litigating claims on behalf of patients who suffered injury as a result of the prescription drug FOSAMAX®.
-If you wish to speak with us about a potential claims or an injury caused by use of FOSAMAX®, please call Kathy Neuman, R.N., B.S.N., at 1-800-553-9910, or contact her via email by clicking on this link: contact us.
+If you wish to speak with us about a potential claims or an injury caused by use of FOSAMAX®, please call Kathy Neuman, R.N., B.S.N., at 1.800.553.9910, or contact here.

 The articles on our Website include some of the publications and papers authored by our attorneys, both before and after they joined our firm.
 The content of these articles should not be taken as legal advice.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.